Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Introduction

-Statistical inference on different tumor shapes and patterns in medical images can be achieved by using the proposed persistent homology shape features.
+Statistical inference on different tumor shape patterns in medical images can be achieved by using the proposed persistent homology features.
 However, persistent homology results are algebraic objects, and this makes it difficult to use them as inputs of machine learning and statistical models.
 Although persistent homology outputs can be summarized as numeric values, they are given as a multiset of intervals, not a vector.
-As a result, several methods have been suggested to vectorize persistent homology results by representing them in different spaces such as Euclidean space \citep{adcock2016ring,Bendich2016tracking,Adams2017}, functional space \citep{chazal2014stochastic,Chen2015,Bubenik2015,Adams2017,Berry2020}, and reproducing kernel Hilbert space \citep{Reininghaus2015,kusano2016}.
-In this paper, persistent homology results are represented in a functional space to maintain interpretability and assign flexible weights to topological features.
-The functional summary of persistent homology shape information is implemented in a functional survival model as a functional predictor.
+As a result, several methods have been suggested to vectorize persistent homology results by representing them in different spaces such as Euclidean space \citep{Adams2017}, functional space \citep{Chen2015,Bubenik2015,Adams2017,Berry2020}, and reproducing kernel Hilbert space \citep{Reininghaus2015,kusano2016}.
+In our study, persistent homology results are represented in a functional space to maintain interpretability and assign flexible weights to topological features.
+Furthermore, the represented functional summary is implemented in a functional survival model as a functional predictor.

-We consider the Functional Cox Proportional Hazards (FCoxPH) model to characterize the association between functional topological shape features and survival outcomes.
-Since \cite{chen2011} propose the FCoxPH model, various approaches have been developed \citep{Gellar2015,lee2015,qu2016,Kong2018,hao2020}.
-In our study, the dimension of functional predictors is reduced by Functional Principal Component Analysis (FPCA), one of the key techniques in functional data analysis \citep{yao2005functional,muller2005generalized,hormann2015dynamic,happ2018multivariate}.
+We develop a Functional Cox Proportional Hazards (FCoxPH) model to characterize the association between functional persistent homology features and survival outcomes.
+Since \cite{chen2011} proposed the FCoxPH model, various approaches have been developed \citep{Gellar2015,lee2015,qu2016,Kong2018,hao2020}.
+In our study, the dimension of functional predictors is reduced by Functional Principal Component Analysis (FPCA), one of the key techniques in functional data analysis \citep{yao2005functional}.
 We select a finite number of basis functions by FPCA and use them in the FCoxPH model.
 We extend the FCoxPH model of \cite{Kong2018} to include multiple functional predictors obtained by persistent homology.
-The proposed FCoxPH model implements both clinical variables and functional persistent homology shape features and enables interpretable inference about tumor shape.
+The proposed FCoxPH model implements both clinical variables and functional persistent homology features and enables interpretable inference about tumor shape and pattern.